 Kenan Laboratories A808

 2D materials are a radically new building block for constructing complex materials and devices, from batteries to solar cells to water purification to sensors.
-Our lab is focused on:
+Professor Scott Warren’s lab is focused on:

-Our lab is interdisciplinary and collaborative, and we draw on both experimental approaches, such as materials synthesis, electrochemistry, electronics, nanophotonics, and electron microscopy, and computational approaches, such as density functional theory, finite difference time domain simulations, and multislice calculations, to understand the materials that we make
+The lab is interdisciplinary and collaborative, and draws on both experimental approaches, such as materials synthesis, electrochemistry, electronics, nanophotonics, and electron microscopy, and computational approaches, such as density functional theory, finite difference time domain simulations, and multislice calculations, to understand the materials that they make.